 Disney Museum: Learn all about the life of the man that created the Disney empire, Walt Disney.
 Make sure to add on a visit to their traveling exhibit and to stay to see one of his famous animated movies.
 Learn more here.

 Aquarium of the Bay: The best way to learn about the plants and animals in the SF Bay is to visit the Aquarium of the Bay.
 Inside, you will find a variety of jellyfish, walk under the water at their tunnel/walk through aquarium, and touch a starfish.
 Find more details here.

 Visiting our top attractions is another one of the best things to do in San Francisco in December.
 Don't miss a visit to Alcatraz, a stroll across the Golden Gate Bridge, and visiting Pier 39.

-Alcatraz & City Tour: A great way to see more in one day is to pick up the combo Alcatraz and City Tour package.
-It includes tickets to a half-day city tour as well as tickets to visit Alcatraz.
+Alcatraz & Hop On Hop Off: A great way to see more in one day is to pick up the combo Alcatraz and Hop On Hop Off package.
+It includes tickets to the Hop On Hop Off tour as well as tickets to visit Alcatraz.
 Learn more and check ticket availability here.
 See what it's like to visit during the day or night.

 Golden Gate Bridge: There are so many ways to see our famous bridge that connects SF with Marin County.
 Find details on top tours and tips to visit.

 Chinese Temples: If you are looking for something a little different, make sure to stop by Chinatown and step inside some of their historic temples.
 Visit this page to learn more.